Israel's military orders civilians to evacuate Gaza City, ahead of a feared ground offensive

 Nebal Farsakh, a spokesperson for the Palestinian Red Crescent in Gaza City, said there was no way more than one million people could be safely moved that fast.

 “Forget about food, forget about electricity, forget about fuel.
-The only concern now is just if you’re make it, if you’re going to live,” Farsakh said, breaking into heaving sobs.
+The only concern now is just if ... you’re going to live,” Farsakh said, breaking into heaving sobs.

 “What will happen to our patients?” she asked.
 “We have wounded, we have elderly, we have children who are in hospitals.”
 Farsakh said many of the medics were refusing to evacuate hospitals and abandon patients.
 Instead, she said, they called their colleagues to say goodbye.